-A final report is required that addresses the entire scope of the project and links the research to IRP risks.
-The report also includes peer-reviewed publications and intellectual property disclosures resulting from the NSBRI-supported work.
+A final report is required which will address the entire scope of the project and link the research to IRP risks.
+The report will also include peer-reviewed publications and intellectual property disclosures resulting from the NSBRI-supported work.
 This report must be submitted to NSBRI within 60 days after the end of the fellowship.
-First Award Fellows will also be requested and required to deliver a final project presentation to NSBRI scientific leadership (including Team Leadership), as well as NASA stakeholders within 60 days following submission of their final Annual Progress Reports.
+First Award Fellows will also be requested and required to deliver a final project presentation to NSBRI scientific leadership (including Team Leadership), as well as NASA stakeholders within 90 days following submission of their final Annual Progress Reports.